gowrijp/AIFA-Assign-1/README.md

 The allocate function in allocate_targets.py finds the best combination of pickup-delivery for each of the initial position of the bots in the warehouse using the a* algorithm and least time required to reach the targets.

+Constraints are updated for every time step to make sure no cell is occupied by two bots at the same time.

 The final path taken for each bot is printed on console on successful execution of the algorithm before the start of the visualization.

 ![Final Path](https://github.com/gowrijp/AIFA-Assign-1/blob/main/Assets/final-path.PNG)